 Net result: if you have plenty of BGP routes in the global routing table (for example, around 450.000), your router allocates a local MPLS label for each BGP next hop.
 If those routes move to a VRF, your router allocates a local MPLS label for each route.

-To make the long story short: the creators of the MPLS architecture wanted to minimize forwarding hardware requirements and thus created a solution that ensures LSRs (including PE-routers) forward the packets (both IPv4 and labeled packets) with a single lookup in a single table.
+To make a long story short, the creators of the MPLS architecture wanted to minimize forwarding hardware requirements.
+Thus, they created a solution that ensures LSRs (including PE-routers) forward packets (both IPv4 and labeled packets) with a single lookup in a single table.

 The proof is left as an exercise for the reader.
 I know a really good one, but it wouldn’t fit in the sidebar of this blog post.